aautcq/html-to-pdf-resume/README.md

 ## HTML resume

 It is sharable as is, and responsive.
+Also uses [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements).
 Which is wow.

 ## Build to PDF